 - 2 small tart apples, cut into 1/4-inch slices (You can also use 1 big apple)

 - salt and fresh ground pepper, to taste

 - 1/4 cup chopped walnuts

-Heat butter and olive oil in a large skillet over medium-low heat.
+- Heat butter and olive oil in a large 12-inch skillet over medium heat.

-Add sugars and stir until incorporated; add walnuts and continue to stir around for about 2 minutes.
+- Add sugars to the melted butter and stir until incorporated; mix in walnuts and continue to stir around for about a minute.

-Remove brussels sprouts and apples from heat and let cool for 2 minutes.
+- Remove Brussels sprouts and apples from heat and let cool for a minute.

-Spoon salad onto plate and garnish with candied walnuts.
+- Spoon salad onto serving plate and garnish with candied walnuts and pomegranate arils.